 Once the butter stops boiling, remove from the heat and pour through a cheesecloth-lined strainer or a coffee filter into a heatproof container to remove the browned milk solids.
 Let cool, then transfer to a sealed container and refrigerate until ready to use.
 Clarified butter should keep for at least 6 months in the refrigerator.

-600g high quality soft medjool dates, pitted, peeled and white interior skin removed
+600g high-quality soft Medjool dates, pitted, peeled and white interior skin removed if tough

 1 tsp rose water

 50g (2 Tbsp) clarified butter samneh, room temperature